varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 vcl_hash
   Use req.hash += req.http.Cookie or similar to include the Cookie HTTP header in the hash string.

-The vcl_hash subroutine may terminate with one of the following keywords:
+  The vcl_hash subroutine may terminate with calling return() with one of the following keywords:

   hash
     Proceed.